-Prerequisite: Completion of NURA 1401 and NURA 1160 and a current registration with Texas Department of Aging In good standing (current CNA).
+Prerequisite: Completion of NURA 1401 and NURA 1160, concurrent enrollment in NUPC 1360, and a current registration with Texas Department of Aging In good standing (current CNA).

 NUPC 1360

 CAPSTONE: Clinical II

 CRT HRS:3 LEC HRS:0 LAB HRS:0 OTH HRS:14 This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.